lizhangzhan/finding-similar-items/README.md

 The plan is to take apart the stuff in this hurriedly built course project and make it modular enough for others to be able to use it.
+Another problem to figure out is to decide if this is going to remain a MR-centric project.

 If you would like to use it, you'll need to have MRJob installed.
 MRJob is a map-reduce library for Python from Yelp.